Mirantis/k0rdent-enterprise-docs-publish/docs/admin/kof/kof-install.md

     in the `global-values.yaml` file and other examples with your own registry, for example, `registry.local`

-2. Update `global-values.yaml` file using the secrets created on the [Configuring a Custom OCI Registry for KCM components](../../appendix/appendix-extend-mgmt.md/#configuring-a-custom-oci-registry-for-kcm-components) step.
+2. If you have a `Secret` with Registry Credentials created on the [Configuring a Custom OCI Registry for KCM components](../../appendix/appendix-extend-mgmt.md/#configuring-a-custom-oci-registry-for-kcm-components) step, add the `secretRef` to the `global-values.yaml` file.
 For example:
     ```yaml
     kcm:
       kof: